mattzeunert/mattzeunert.github.io/_posts/2016-07-17-understanding-backbone-todomvc-with-from-js.md

 ![Underscore creating a new function based on the template](/img/blog/fromjs-demo/dynamic-script.png)

-## Where is "Buy milk" marked as done?
+## Why is "Buy milk" marked as done?

 Each todo item in TodoMVC appears as an `<li>` tag in the DOM.
 It's hard to select the `<li>` tag by clicking on it, but we can navigate to it using the Element Up button.

 ![Going up the DOM tree](/img/blog/fromjs-demo/up-button.png)

-By clicking on the class name we can see that the "completed" class was added to the `<li>` tag because the model was marked as completed..
+By clicking on the class name we can see that the "completed" class was added to the `<li>` tag because the model's `completed` property was `true`.

 ![Completed class origin](/img/blog/fromjs-demo/completed-class-origin.png)